 18. W. H. R. Hangen (or W. N. R. Hangen), in Report of Indigent and Destitute Whites and Freed People in the Parish of Washington, State of Louisiana applying for relief from the 1st day of May 1868 to the 31st day of May 1868, in Reports Relating to the Condition of Freedmen, in Records of the Assistant Commissioner for the State of Louisiana, Bureau of Refugees, Freedmen, and Abandoned Lands, 1865-1869 (M1027, Roll 33).
 Washington, D.C.: U.S. National Archives and Records Administration, May 1868.

 19. W. H. R. Hangen, in Records of the Field Offices for the State of Louisiana, Bureau of Refugees, Freedmen, and Abandoned Lands, 1863-1872 (M1905).
 Washington, D.C.: United States Congress and National Archives and Records Administration, 2004.

 22. Weitz, Mark A. Desertion, Cowardice and Punishment, in Essential Civil War Curriculum.
-Blacksburg: Virginia Center for Civil War Studies, History Department, Virginia Tech University, retrieved online 1 July 2016.
+Blacksburg, Virginia: Virginia Center for Civil War Studies, History Department, Virginia Tech University, retrieved online 1 July 2016.